amandasbrn/taylor-swift-concert-EDA-ML/README.md

 3) Revenue Prediction
    I attempted to do 2 different algorithms; Multiple Linear Regression & Decision Tree Regressor.
-   For Multiple Linear, I got a 94% score but the error is too huge, around 25% While on Decision Tree Regressor, I got a 97% score with a 9% error (using LabelEncoding) and a 95% score with a 12% error (with One-Hot Encoding)
-   I also did cross-validation.
+   For Multiple Linear, I got a 94% score but the error is too huge, around 25% While on Decision Tree Regressor, I got a 97% score with a 9% error (using LabelEncoding) and 95% score with a 12% error (with One-Hot Encoding) I also did cross-validation.
 For the one that used LabelEncoding, I got a 94% average score and for one-hot encoding, I got a 93% average score.

 ## What I should improve next...
 1) try to implement oversampling, because there are hundreds of shows with opening acts and only around 20+ shows without opening acts.
 I think it can be a bias